raseledutools/RasSncaner-java/docs/accessibility_mode_guide_en.md

 - No upload or sharing takes place in Accessibility Mode.
 No internet connection required.

 Frequently Asked Questions (FAQ)
+See also: Website FAQ → Scanning (Camera): docs/index.html#faq-scanning
 Q: I hear “Document detected” very often.
 A: The app already limits repetitions.
 Move the device slightly away and realign.
 When the detection is stable you’ll get a tone + vibration + announcement.